Financial Aid Procedures

 Michigan Rehabilitation Services (MRS)

 Tuition assistance may be available through Michigan Rehabilitation Services, which provides services to individuals who require special assistance to become employment-ready and successfully find and maintain a job.
 MRS services are intertwined with other community agencies and organizations that provide services to people with disabilities.
 For eligibility information, contact State of Michigan Rehabilitation Services.

 Finlandia University Scholarships and Grants

 Finlandia University offers a variety of institutional scholarships and grants.
 The decisions to award institutional aid are the responsibility of the Office of Financial Aid.
 Institutional funding assists our students towards tuition, fees, and room and board.
 The amount of institutional scholarship and grant awards cannot exceed the total cost of tuition, room, board, and fees.
 Students who withdraw during the academic semester forfeit all institutional scholarships and grants awarded that semester.
 Students who fail to maintain continuous full-time enrollment forfeit all previously awarded institutional scholarships and grants.
-On-campus students who choose to move off-campus will see a change in the amount of institutional aid, and may see a change of amount in certain state and federal aid awards.
+On-campus students who choose to move off-campus will see a change in the amount of institutional aid and may see a change of amount in a certain state and federal aid awards.
 For information about institutional financial aid, contact the Office of Financial Aid or an enrollment officer.